MWisBest/Slick/README.md

 Particle Editor written as part of the Slick Project (Java).

 **Hiero**
-Bitmap Font tool with effects written as part fo the Slick Project (Java).
+Bitmap Font tool with effects written as part of the Slick Project (Java).

 Authors
 -------